Calls for Submissions

 *

-Guidelines for illustrations submissions:
+Guidelines for illustrations:

 We will feature 1 illustration for each essay, displayed on the essay’s page, credited on that page and with a link to the artist’s site or social media profile.